 |GLOBAL Design NYU:

 We seek a Global yet still Local design that can Open the sociopolitical Borders that all too often separate Architecture from its Landscape.
 The overreaching aim is to develop a language of design that can create proximity between individual responsibility and the current global environmental crisis.
-We see environmental problems as a crisis of human alienation from the natural world, and our initiative will explore ways in which design can reformat the unfortunate separation.
-In our plea for proximity between the individual and the global we will explore, in the words of Maurice Merleau-Ponty, a design that is "as close to the beyond as to things near" when we evoke "our power to imagine ourselves elsewhere."
+We see environmental problems as a crisis of human alienation from the natural world, and our initiative explores ways in which design can reformat the unfortunate separation.
+In our plea for proximity between the individual and the global we explore, in the words of Maurice Merleau-Ponty, a design that is "as close to the beyond as to things near" when we evoke "our power to imagine ourselves elsewhere."